SaaS design

 Principles for SaaS Design

-The following 10 considerations will help you achieve an effective SaaS design.
+The 10 considerations below will help you achieve an effective SaaS design.

 Website global navigation — the 1st principle